josephspurrier/surfstack-templating/README.md

 PHP itself is a template system, BUT it's not the easiest to read at glance.
 Instead of using tags like <?php, the SurfStack Template Engine uses curly braces so you can type less and build more.
+The tag names are case-insensitive, but the tag data is case sensitive.

 There is a full set of unit tests for the Template Engine class using PHPUnit.
 The Template Engine has 100% code coverage.